pierreroth64/jest-spec-reporter/README.md

 };
 ```

-You can checkout the expected output by running the example in the `example` folder.
+You can checkout the expected output by running `npm run example`.